 LAMDA Volunteers: girls can assist the teacher in weekly LAMDA lessons of girls from younger years.
 Providing excellent work experience of working with younger children, directing, and being of service to the school community.
 This volunteering contributes towards the Volunteering activity of the Duke of Edinburgh Awards.

-Priory Players is a theatre company run by Sixth Formers.
-An exciting venture enabling girls to take the reins in managing, producing, performing and promoting their own theatre both in school and in the public arena, an excellent stepping stone to life in the workplace.
-They produce the hugely popular Christmas pantomime enjoyed by all from nursery to UVI.
+Priory Players is a theatre company run by sixth form girls.
+It offers girls the opportunity to take the reins in managing, producing, performing and promoting their own theatre both in school and in the public arena; an excellent stepping stone to life in the workplace.
+Priory Players has produced the hugely popular Christmas pantomimes.
+It will be producing a selection of musical theatre numbers for the school’s Association Day next summer.

 - Excellent numbers continuing Drama at University and beyond